AishwaryaSarsan1/Software-design-and-development/Readme1.md

 1. Item saved in food_items table
 2. Visible in Pantry list for the user
 3. Displayed in dashboards for:
- --> Fresh items count
+ - Fresh items count
- -->Expiring soon notifications
+ - Expiring soon notifications
- -->Low stock notifications
+ - Low stock notifications

 **5. Meal Logs**
 ##### Inputs #####